matloff/TidyverseSkeptic/README.md

 ill-equipped to actually *use* R productively, compared to "graduates" of standard base-R courses.

+The danger of being wrapped up in hoopla, of course, is that one can lose sight of reality.
+In my view, this is what has happened with Tidy.

 Equally important is the impact on the R language itself.
 In his aforementioned keynote address, Roger Peng asked,